dmfbsh/dmfbsh.github.io/churches/index.md

 # This Site

+This web site is my "church crawl" of Shropshire's Anglican churches.

+The idea is to visit as many Anglican churches as possible within the county of Shropshire.
+Some churches will be open, and it is accepted that some will be locked, or otherwise inaccessible when visited.

+Refer to the <a href="visiting.html">Visiting</a> page for details of how many churches there are to visit and how many have actually been visited.

-This web site is a "church crawl" of Shropshire's Anglican churches, this is then used as the basis for a tour through the history of the Church of England with a bias to the county of Shropshire.
+The information and photographs gathered during the visits is then used as the basis for a <a href="0.html">tour through the history of the Church of England with a bias to the county of Shropshire</a>.

 ![[2023-04-06_14_35_19_DSC_8259.jpg | 400]]
 <p style="text-align:center; font-style:italic;">Holy Trinity, Wistanstow</p>